“Best town to live in”

-Mossel Bay is a medium size town situated in the Western Cape Province of South Africa on the N2 highway, 300 kilometers east of Cape Town.
-While the Garden Route officially starts in Swellendam to the west, Mossel Bay is known as the gateway to the Garden Route, perhaps because the Garden Route is closely associated with the temperate Indian Ocean and Mossel Bay is where the N2 highway first encounters the coast after leaving Cape Town.
+Mossel Bay is a holiday town situated in the Western Cape Province of South Africa on the N2 highway, 400 kilometers East of Cape Town.
+While the Garden Route officially starts in Swellendam to the west, Mossel Bay is known as the gateway to the Garden Route, where the highway first encounters the coast after leaving Cape Town.
 It is voted by South African “the best town to live in”.

 Mossel Bay also has a rich history and is home to perhaps two of the most significant historical sites in South Africa.

 One of the most popular local beaches is named Diaz Beach, after the Portuguese explorer Bartolomeo Diaz, who was the first European to sail around Cape Agulhas, the southern most tip of the African continent located 200 kilometers west of Mossel Bay.
 Diaz was the first European to step foot on South African shores, right here in Mossel Bay.

 While the Portuguese never colonized South Africa, but instead established their colony in neighboring Mozambique, these early Portuguese voyages certainly laid the groundwork for the Dutch and later British colonization of South Africa.

 Mossel Bay is also home to the now world famous caves at Pinnacle Point, where archeologists discovered in the early 2000’s the world earliest known evidence for modern human behavior.
 Artifacts from the site include remains of advanced tool and art and date back to over 120 000 years ago, well beyond what was previously considered the earliest known date for modern human behavior.